-When we select director candidates, we select individuals, regardless of gender, who have the knowledge and experience to execute our company's business management in an accurate, fair and effective manner, execute each strategy in our management plan swiftly without fail and have sufficient social credibility.
-In order to create new values through innovation and become a corporate group with a strong presence in the global logistics market, we allocate individuals who have the necessary qualities.
+When we select director candidates, among those who our company believes to have the ability to lead our corporate group to achieve true global business management, we select individuals, regardless of gender, who have the knowledge and experience to execute our company's business management in an accurate, fair and effective manner, execute each strategy in our management plan swiftly without fail and have sufficient social credibility.
+In order to create new values through innovation and become a corporate group with a strong presence in the global logistics market, we properly allocate individuals who have the necessary qualities such as having ability to see things from multiple perspectives including those who have the respectable character, knowledge, experience of business management, expertise in law, accounting and other fields as well as academic backgrounds.

 When we select A & S Board Member candidates, we select at least one individual who has knowledge and experience on financial accounting, as well as the above criteria.